What Does Uncontested Divorce Mean in Arizona?

 You or your spouse will still pay the Court’s Response / Appearance fee ($349 / $274), but they will not file a Response contesting your divorce petition.
 Instead, we will write all of your agreements regarding your divorce into a document called a Consent Decree of Dissolution of Marriage.

 This “consent decree” can be submitted to the Court sixty (60) days after we file the divorce petition.
-Once you submit your consent decree, the judge assigned to your case has an additional sixty (60) days to sign off and make your divorce final.
+The judge assigned to your case has an additional sixty (60) days to sign off and make your divorce final.
 However, they typically do it in about 12 days.
 (From our experience it’s about 12 days, but we make no guarantees on how long it will take a particular judge to sign your particular documents.)